As a Credit Karma member, I frequently check in to see how my credit is doing and make sure there’s nothing suspicious going on there.

 I believe my credit score significantly increased because credit utilization has a really high impact on my overall credit score.
 Also, as mentioned above, I have a perfect payment history, which makes up the largest portion of my overall credit score.

-Credit Karma uses TransUnion for their credit scores.
-Since all scoring models are not the same, my score may have changed in different ways with the other two major credit bureaus, Equifax and Experian.
+Credit Karma uses TransUnion and Equifax for their credit scores.
+Since all scoring models are not the same, my score may have changed in different ways with the other major credit bureau, Experian.
 I think it’s also important to stress that you can do exactly as I did to a “T,” but your score still may not change in the exact same manner.
 Everyone’s score is affected in different ways, even though you may be taking the exact same actions.
 Sound confusing?
 Don’t worry, it is.
 Here are some examples on how this can happen:

 - If Jane has a history of perfect payments, but forgot to pay her bill one month, her score won’t be affected in nearly the same manner as Megan, who has a long string of late payments on her report.
 In fact, due to Jane’s great payment record, she may even be able to call up her credit card issuer and explain what happened to see if they will consider not reporting a late payment to the credit bureaus.
 Megan, on the other hand, won’t likely able to get that removed no matter how hard she tries, given her historical patterns.